bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 April 16, 2021
 ----
 - Manage Business Repository move to Entity Side? - Jyoti to discusss
+- Process for follow up with angry clients (most recent email from laywer noting strong frustration and need to be walked through)
 ----
 April 9, 2021
 ----